Essential things to pack for travelling + free PDF printable!

 - Toothpaste and toothbrush

-I usually take my own shampoo, hair conditioner, and shower gel (in the cabin bag appropriate sizes) with me even if we’re going to stay in a “good” hotel.
-You can get empty travel-sized cosmetic’s bottles on Amazon or in many brick-and-mortar stores as well, if you prefer those.
+I usually take my own shampoo, hair conditioner, and shower gel (in aeroplane cabin bag-appropriate sizes in a small toiletry bag) with me even if we’re going to stay in a “good” hotel.
+You can get empty travel-sized cosmetic bottles on Amazon or in many brick-and-mortar stores as well if you prefer those.
+Even Temu has them for, really, dirt cheap.

 In 99% of hotels, the shampoos are so bad that I can barely brush my hair afterwards.
 And quite often we’ve been stuck with using the same soap for washing our hands in the sink and for taking a shower – it’s just inconvenient.
 Many hotels, for that matter, provide only soap bars, which I despise, as they make my skin very dry.